 As more builders and homeowners learn of wood decking problems, many are turning to high-performance composite decking.

 Wood Vs. Composite Decking – The Pros & Cons

 Many homeowners choose wood decking because it is familiar, readily available and affordable.
 At the same time, wood decking problems like splinters, rot and high maintenance cause many headaches.
 Although composite wood decking is easier to maintain, some homeowners worry that composites won’t look as nice as wood.
 However, manufacturing advances have led to composites that emulate the rich, natural look of wood without the hassles of maintaining a wood deck.

 When evaluating wood vs. composite decking, here are key issues to consider:

-While early generation composite decking tended to look artificial and plastic-y, some modern composites are available with a variegated appearance, and randomized embossed grain pattern so no two boards are alike.
-The result is composites that more closely resemble wood deck boards, like MoistureShield's Vision decking line.
+While early-generation composite decking tended to look artificial and plastic-y, some modern composites are available with a variegated appearance, and randomized embossed grain pattern so no two boards are alike.
+The result is composites that more closely resemble wood deck boards, like MoistureShield’s Vision decking line.

 A key wood decking problem is that boards readily absorb water.
-Without regular application of stains, sealers or paint, wood decking is susceptible to warping, splintering, cracking and rotting.
+Without the regular application of stains, sealers or paint, wood decking is susceptible to warping, splintering, cracking and rotting.
 In contrast, composite decking brands like MoistureShield and ChoiceDek are fully moisture-resistant to the core, which allows them to be installed in high moisture conditions without decaying.

 To extend the life of a wood deck, homeowners must regularly paint, stain or seal the decking to defend against moisture.
 Composites, on the other hand, only require sweeping or washing to keep the boards looking good.